 Air objectives with magnification of 10x, 20x, and 40x and NA 0.30-0.95 are recommended for image acquisition.
 Air and immersion (water, silicon, oil, etc.) objectives with higher magnifications (60x or 100x) or higher NA (1.0 or higher) may also be used, but have caveats described in the bullets below.
+DO

-DO NOT use immersion media on air objectives.
+NOT use immersion media on air objectives.
 Objectives with 10x magnification and NA 0.3-0.5 can be used when imaging tissues with larger cells, when imaging samples with high contrast (e.g. IF images), or when the level of detail is sufficient for data interpretation.
-Objectives with high magnification or NA come with more considerations.
-See Table 2 for more information.
+To fully utilize the resolution offered by the objective, we recommend imaging through the coverslip.
+This is especially important when using an objective with magnification 20x or higher.